Lawyers

 Mohamed teaches investment arbitration at Sciences Po Law School.
 He served as a member of the LCIA Court (2019–2024).
 He is the President of the LCIA’s Arab Users Council and sits on the CRCICA Advisory Committee.

-The latest edition of Chambers Global notes that Mohamed “holds a strong reputation for his impressive handling of complex international arbitrations,” “has an excellent track record” and “handles a multitude of commercial and investment treaty cases in the energy and mining sectors.”
-Clients interviewed by the publication describe him as “one of the best lawyers globally in oil and gas dispute resolution,” highlighting that “he is extremely smart, sophisticated and commercial,” “is brilliantly skilful at what he does,” and that he “is always keen to help, is always reachable and has good insights into commercial matters from a legal perspective.”
-Clients in previous editions of Chambers and other directories have commented that he “does amazing work,” that they were “really impressed by him,” and described him as “one of the greatest arbitration minds of his generation,” and “a calm, composed and efficient practitioner who has the ability to turn prima facie losing points into winning arguments.”
-They have also praised him for being “persuasive and very smart,” “an excellent negotiator” who “thinks outside the box,” “a brilliant lawyer,” with “a pragmatic approach, perfectly balancing legal and commercial considerations,” and “an outstanding strategist, with excellent analytical skills and a unique ability to come up with innovative solutions to solve difficult problems.”
+The latest edition of Chambers Global notes that Mohamed is a “superb”, “amazing”, “truly impressive” and “frankly perfect” lawyer, “who has strategic vision and is very dedicated to serving his clients“.
+The publication also reports on Mohamed’s “financial expertise”, “good sense of commercial strategy” and ability to “protect his clients from future or unforeseen disputes”.
+Previous editions of Chambers stated that Mohamed is “one of the best lawyers globally in oil and gas dispute resolution”, highlighting that “he is extremely smart, sophisticated and commercial”, “brilliantly skilful at what he does”, “does amazing work” and that he has the ability to turn prima facie losing points into winning arguments”.
+He has also been praised as “persuasive and very smart”, “an excellent negotiator” who “thinks outside the box”, with “a pragmatic approach”, and “an outstanding strategist, with excellent analytical skills and a unique ability to come up with innovative solutions to solve difficult problems”.
 Mohamed was featured in the 2023 edition of Global Arbitration Review’s “45 Under 45”, a list, compiled once every decade, of the 45 most prominent arbitration practitioners worldwide under the age of 45.